impactlab/caltrack/docs/guides/v1guide.md

 The CalTRACK Version 1.0 specification provides guidance for performing monthly billing analysis for whole home weather normalized gross savings for groups of residential energy efficiency projects.

-It includes data requirements and technical specifications for data preparation and cleaning, site-level billing analysis, and aggregation of site-level results.
+It includes data requirements and suggested minimum technical specifications for data preparation and cleaning, site-level billing analysis, and aggregation of site-level results.

+**Please note that the recommended specifications included in v1.0 are untested and incomplete; it is not possible to follow the suggested guidance directly and arrive at savings estimates when using monthly billing data.**  CalTRACK v1.0 guidance covers *some* anticipated requirements (based on the collective experience of the beta testers) for how to generate premise-level savings estimates using monthly billing data.
+We expect that most CalTRACK implementers will use hourly/daily usage data, and consequently the beta testers did not implement any of the suggested v1.0 guidance for data preparation and cleaning or analysis using actual monthly billing data.  **A complete set of specifications for daily methods (v1.1) are forthcoming and will be fully tested and complete.**  Implementers of CalTRACK v1.0 will need to make their own [undocumented] assumptions and introduce additional methods in order to arrive at savings estimates, and since these will be implementer-specific the results of v1.0 analyses will be inconsistent between users.

-The complete technical specification for v1 monthly methods is found in four documents
+The technical specification for v1 monthly methods is found in four documents

 1. `/monthly/data-sources.md` describes the necessary data requirements for running CalTRACK v1
-2. `/monthly/data-prep.md` describes the sequence of steps required for preparing data for analysis
+2. `/monthly/data-prep.md` describes the sequence of steps (incomplete) required for preparing data for analysis
-3. `/monthly/analysis.md` describes the methods use for calculating site-level savings using monthly data
+3. `/monthly/analysis.md` describes the methods used for calculating site-level savings using monthly data (incomplete)
-4. `/monthly/aggregation.md` describes the methods use for aggregating site-level savings to group or portfolio average and total savings
+4. `/monthly/aggregation.md` describes the methods used for aggregating site-level savings to group or portfolio average and total savings

 The specification is intended to be done in order to ensure consistency and replicability.